theaverageaudiophile/TRACE-Akshay-Edit/Curve-Functions.md

 `Function RwCurve(CurveNo As Variant, fstr As String) `

-**Rw** is a rating curve defined in *ISO717.1 - Acoustics - Rating of sound insulation in buildings and of building elements -- Part 1: Airborne sound insulation*.
+**R<sub>w</sub>** is a rating curve defined in *ISO717.1 - Acoustics - Rating of sound insulation in buildings and of building elements -- Part 1: Airborne sound insulation*.
 The standard defines a family of curves of the same shape and the rules for rating a given set of transmission loss data against the set of curves.

 | Reference curve (Rw52) | 100   | 125   | 160   | 200   | 250  | 315  | 400  | 500  | 630  | 800  | 1k   | 1.25k | 1.6k | 2k   | 2.5k | 3.15k |
 |-------|-------|-------|-------|-------|------|------|------|------|------|------|------|-------|------|------|------|-------|